Omnichannel Marketing: Driving Customer Value & Business Growth

 Andy Hoar

-Founder, Paradigm B2B; Authority on B2B eCommerce Business and Strategy
+Co-founder, Master B2B Ecommerce; Authority on B2B eCommerce Business and Strategy

 Topic: The role of wholesalers and distributors, and how to manage direct customer relationships as well as channel routes with intermediaries.